danielgreenberger/RaceCar/RosIntegration/README.md

 This will build all the packages in the workspace.

 catkin_make has some other options such as building a specific package or forcing a re-build.
-See documentation for more details.
+See the documentation for more details.

 Since we want to run nodes from this workspace , we will need to source it: